 Index

-If you are looking for a more complete and advanced mailing list software than ezmlm, Mailman is definitely one of the best options.
+If you are looking for a more complete and advanced mailing list software than ezmlm-idx, whose future is also uncertain since it hasn't been updated for a very long time, Mailman is definitely one of the best options.

 Preparing the virtual environment

-The venv module supports creating lightweight “virtual environments”, each with their own independent set of Python packages installed in their site directories.
+venvmodule supports creating lightweight “virtual environments”, each with their own independent set of Python packages installed in theirsitedirectories.
 A virtual environment is created on top of an existing Python installation, known as the virtual environment’s “base” Python, and may optionally be isolated from the packages in the base environment, so only those explicitly installed in the virtual environment are available.

 Add the mailman user: